 Example 1: Organize and simplify your Analytics campaigns.

 Suppose you run multiple ad campaigns, and use a coding system to identify them by category.
-Assuming the codes share a regular format, you could use the CASE statement and REGEXP_MATCH function to group related campaigns.
+Assuming the codes share a regular format, you could use the CASE expression and REGEXP_MATCH function to group related campaigns.

 For example, say you've got campaign codes like C1, C2, and C3 for consumer goods, E1, E2, and E3 for electronics, S1, S2, and S3 for social ads.
 You could group these campaign codes into their respective category, and optionally, lump other campaigns into a miscellaneous category: